 "Income Investing, Purchasing Power and Total Return on Investments"

-Don't envy me -- Join me!
+Don't envy my great retirement -- Join the fun!

-What is total return.
+What is Total Return

 In other places on this site I go through all the reasons why our entire financial markets culture has switched from emphasizing investing for income and investing for total investing return.